-A fantastic boozy and chocolate dessert, also great as a gift.
+A fantastic boozy and chocolate dessert, this brittle is also great as a gift.

 Pretzels and beer are one of those food pairings that just about everyone enjoys.
 Another pairing is pretzels and chocolate.
 This recipe for Beer Brittle Chocolate Bark made me channel my inner Homer Simpson and say “Mmmmm BEER!!!!”
 This was especially true when we added chocolate and pretzels.
 Combining velvety dark chocolate, sweet beer brittle and salty pretzels, the Beer Brittle Chocolate Bark was a real sinful treat that made this a real favorite in our house.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 When most people think about brittle, they think about peanut brittle, but there is another more grown up version, beer brittle.
 The beer gives a deeper, lightly sour flavor to the brittle that makes this version of brittle a real old fashioned flavor, almost like the horehound candies.

 For our beer brittle we used our current favorite beer, Brickway Brewing’s Coffee Vanilla Stout.
 This is a nice boldly flavored beer, with big notes of coffee and caramelized malt that work really well when paired up with chocolate.

 Substituted in place of the normal water, the carbonation in the beer also acts as a leavening agent to help make the brittle fluff up and get a lighter texture.
 The natural bitterness of the stout beer also complimented the sweetness that comes from the caramelized sugar used as the base of the brittle.